-John Festival, Bryan Begley and Thomas Ebbern, all of whom are independent.
-John Festival replaced Mr. Carlos Fierro on the Compensation and Governance Committee following Mr. Fierro's departure from the Board on May 4, 2022.
-Mr. Ebbern will not be seeking re-election at the Meeting.
-A new independent member of the Compensation and Governance Committee will be appointed following the Meeting.
-Mr. Festival's and Mr. Begley's previous executive management experience and current board roles are described under "Director Nominees - Director Nominee Profiles" above.
-Mr. Festival's, Mr. Begley's and Mr. Ebbern's experience as it relates to overseeing the Corporation's governance and compensation is outlined below.
+Following the 2023 annual general meeting, the Compensation and Governance Committee is comprised of three members: John Festival, Bryan Begley, and Angela Avery, all of whom are independent.
+Mr. Festival's, Mr. Begley's, and Ms. Avery's previous executive management experience and current board roles are described under "Director Nominees - Director Nominee Profiles" above.
+Mr. Festival's, Mr. Begley's and Ms. Avery's experience as it relates to overseeing the Corporation's governance and compensation is outlined below.

 Member Independent Skills and Experience Relevant to the Compensation and Governance Committee John Festival Yes Mr. Festival has over three decades of experience in the oil and gas energy.
 He has held Executive roles for over 20 years including serving as the President of BlackRock Ventures from 2001 to 2006 and from 2009 to 2017 as the President and CEO of BlackPearl Resources Inc. In these roles, Mr. Festival led the planning and managing of company wide compensation programs.
-Bryan Begley Yes Mr. Begley has over 12 years of management and executive experience as a managing director of several investment firms.
+Bryan Begley Yes Mr. Begley has over 15 years of management and executive experience as a managing director of several investment firms.
 In these roles, Mr. Begley has been directly involved in determining and managing compensation programs.
-Thomas Ebbern Yes Mr. Ebbern was, until 2019, the CFO of North West Refining for 8 years and has been responsible for managing and overseeing its compensation program and working closely with its Board of Directors and Compensation Committee.
-As well, Mr. Ebbern has 8 years of experience as Executive Managing Director of Tristone Capital which involved determining and managing staff compensation programs.
-Further professional experience for Mr. Ebbern includes being Managing Director of Energy Investment Banking for Macquarie Capital Markets Canada and serving on the boards of both Nexen Inc. and Talisman Energy Inc.
+Angela Avery Yes Ms. Avery joined the Compensation and Governance Committee in 2023.
+She has more than 25 years of leadership and as WestJet's EVP, Chief People, Corporate & Sustainability Officer, she is responsible for the legal, human resources and external affairs of the WestJet Group of Companies.
+In her role at WestJet, as well as previous executive roles in oil and gas companies, Ms. Avery has been directly involved in determining and managing compensation programs.